 Menopause Action Plan

 A Menopause Action Plan will help make the best decisions for yourself about treatment, like whether hormone replacement therapy is even a safe option for you.
 It can also help you determine what supplementation will actually help get your hormones in better balance.
-There are so many factors to consider – your genetics, your lifestyle, your medical history, your female relatives’ hormone history, and even your belief systems – and they all contribute to how well you’re going to transition through the change.
+There are so many factors to consider – your genetics, your lifestyle, your medical history, your female relatives’ hormone history, and even your belief systems – and they all contribute to how well you’re going to transition through the phases of menopause.
 So, let me ask you, where are you in the change?
 Are you premenopausal, perimenopausal, menopausal or postmenopausal?
 I encourage you to be proactive about your healthy, and sign up to receive my free Menopause Action Plan guide.